EtherealEngine/etherealengine-docs/docs/manual/96_faq.md

 ## The world is not loading, what do I do?
 Try turning off ad blocker, and make sure your browser is up to date.

+## What is the maximum concurrent users?
+The maximum concurrent users depends on the complexity and fidelity of your environment and avatars.
+Ethereal Engine can support up to several thousand users with scaled avatars, or just a dozen for a high-definition intimate experience.